-In this work, we first emphasized $BDE{f}(-)$ is a less-studied molecular parameter but of vital importance for organic (opto)electronic materials, and confirmed the close relationship between $BDE{f}(-)$ , materials stability, and device lifetime.
-The comparative study on typical ETMs TP3PO and PO-T2T clearly demonstrated that active organic materials with lower $BDE{f}(-)$ do result in poorer materials stability and device lifetime for OLEDs.
-We then explored how to manipulate $BDE{f}(-)$ .
-Based on the fundamental Hess's law, regulating $BDE{f}(-)$ is converted to the explicit modulations of EAM and EAX.
-We found that introducing D-EWGs can significantly improve EAM, but has much smaller effect on EAX, thus substantially improving the $BDE{f}(-)$ by ~1 eV for various OLED materials.
-Meanwhile, the bond cleavage process will be hindered by such D-EWGs due to their strong confinement of the negative charge.
+In this work, we first emphasized $BDE{f}(-)$ is of vital importance but less-studied molecular parameter for OLED materials, and confirmed the close relationship between $BDE{f}(-)$, material stability, and device lifetime.
+The comparative study on typical ETMs TP3PO and PO-T2T clearly demonstrated that active organic materials with lower $BDE{f}(-)$ do result in poorer material stability and device lifetime.
+We then explored how to manipulate $BDE{f}(-)$.
+Based on the fundamental Hess's law, regulating $BDE{f}(-)$ is converted to the explicit modulations of EA{M} and EA{X} .
+We found that introducing appropriate delocalized strong EWG as negative charge manager can significantly improve EA{M} , but has much smaller effect on EA{X} , thus substantially improving the $BDE{f}(-)$ by ~1 eV for various OLED molecules.
+Meanwhile, such managers can well confined the negative charge in themselves and thus hinder the bond cleavage process greatly.
+In particular for the D- π -A molecules with multiple fragile bonds, the introduction of the manager at the π -bridge of the molecule is most recommended, which can stabilize all the fragile bonds.
 The effectiveness and generality of this strategy has been further validated in several newly designed molecules.
-Importantly, it provides a particular perspective to employ the originally vulnerable building blocks, which can make these groups no longer vulnerable towards electrons, thus largely enriches available building blocks for the rational design of robust OLED materials.
-At the end, it should be noted that this research looked into the manipulations of BDE(-) of C-X bonds, which helps to deepen the understanding on the relationship between molecular structures and BDE(-) values for all organic compounds.
+Importantly, it provides a particular perspective to reform the originally vulnerable building blocks no longer vulnerable towards electrons, thus largely enriches available building blocks for the rational design of robust OLED materials.
+At the end, it should be noted that this research looked into the regulations of BDE(-) of C-X bonds, which helps deepen the fundemental understanding on the relationship between molecular structures and BDE(-) values for all organic compounds.
 Hence, the strategy would be transferrable to other organic (opto)electronic materials.